 No doubt, the police officers will say that they were simply carrying out their duty, but Aboriginal people across Australia know full well the offense of ‘driving while black’.

-In NSW, the Law Enforcement Complaints Commission has reported the consorting laws enacted to interrupted the behaviour of crime gangs being used overwhelming against Aboriginal people congregating with their extended family.
+In NSW, the Law Enforcement Complaints Commission has reported the consorting laws enacted to interrupt the behaviour of crime gangs being used overwhelming against Aboriginal people congregating with their extended family.
 We have also seen a program called the Suspect Target Management Program be used as a mechanism to racially profile and harass Aboriginal youth.
 Reviews of the program confirm these results.

-We have also seen coronial inquests telling us that deceased Aboriginal people have been treated in discriminatory fashion, such as the young mother you went to the hospital many dozens of times and was told to go home, the mother who was left to die in a police cell, the Aboriginal man cooked to death in the back of a police wagon travelling across the Kimberley in summer, the Aboriginal inmate killed by choker hold, the Aboriginal man denied access to his medications.
+We have also seen coronial inquests telling us that deceased Aboriginal people have been treated in discriminatory fashion, such as the young mother who went to the hospital many dozens of times and was told to go home, the mother who was left to die in a police cell, the Aboriginal man cooked to death in the back of a police wagon travelling across the Kimberley in summer, the Aboriginal inmate killed by choker hold, the Aboriginal man denied access to his medications.

 These breaches of human rights are the consequences of institutionalised racism, but are carried out by individual Australians who exercise their discretion is such damaging ways.
 Taken in isolation, some of these breaches may seem to be innocuous or minor misuses of power which could be explained away as leading to accidental and unintended outcomes.
 However, understood in context, they come from exactly the same place as the sentiment that ushered in our original dispossession from our lands.
 These sentiments flow through to the denial of soldier settlement blocks to returning Aboriginal servicemen, the establishment of a native title system in which First Nations are denied the freedom to withhold their consent to destructive exploitation of our lands, and the continuation of fake Aboriginal heritage protection systems that only facilitate destruction of our places of importance and that which is sacred.